Frontier Communications (FTR) Q2 2017 Results - Earnings Call Transcript

 Simon Flannery - Morgan Stanley & Co.
 LLC

 Thanks a lot.
 Good evening.
 Perley, you've been active with the balance sheet in the last few months.
 Can you just talk about your philosophy here as you go forward?
 What are your priorities?
 A lot of debt trading with attractive yields?
 Are you looking to pick off the best value?
 Are you looking to extend maturities, reduce the rate?
 How should we think about your activities and use of the free cash flow through the balance of the year?
-And then any color on what restructuring might look like in charges in the second half of the year?
+And then any color on what restructuring might look like, charges in the second half of the year?

 R. Perley McBride - Frontier Communications Corp.